-The GrowSafe efficiency test utilizes the calibrated GrowSafe System.
-GrowSafe bunks allow one individual to eat at a time.
+The efficiency test utilizes the calibrated GrowSafe System, now Vytelle.
+Each bunk allows one individual to eat at a time.
 An electronic identification (EID) tag is utilized to collect data that essentially monitors and tracks their consumption.
-The GrowSafe data is utilized to calculate the RFI (Residual Feed Intake).
+The data captured is utilized to calculate the RFI (Residual Feed Intake).
 RFI is relevant and important to producers as it correlates the pounds of gain to the pounds of intake and therefore the increment cost of gain.
-As such, RFI allows producers to determine those individuals who have the capacty to gain quickly and cheaply!
+As such, RFI allows producers to determine those individuals who have the capacity to gain quickly and more cost effectively!

 The GrowSafe Residual Feed Intake defines the incremental pounds of feed required for 1 pound of gain above or below the average (the MBT contemporary group).
 Efficient animals eat less than expected and have a negative or low RFI, while inefficient animals eat more than expected and have a positive or high RFI.

 Midland Bull Test has 14 pens with 7 nodes in each pen.
-The Midland Bull Test Efficiency Test is a 49 day test that is done within the 120 day performance testing period for bulls.
+The Midland Bull Test Efficiency Test is a 49 day test that is done within the 112 day performance testing period for bulls.
 All Bulls on test at Midland are efficiency tested.
 The GrowSafe pens are also equipped with GrowSafe Beef.
-This technology collects forehalf body weights on each bull whenever they consume water.
+This technology collects fore half body weights on each bull whenever they consume water.
 This allows multiple weights throughout the day and provides more data points to enhance the testing.
 Data collected from the GrowSafe Systems is 3rd Party analyzed and verified for accuracy.
-This data is then utilized to produce an RFI EPD for the bulls.
+This data is then utilized to produce an RFI EPD for each of the the bulls.

 |BULL ID||RFI EPD||RFI ACC|